guretskiysemyon/k-coloringReduction/readme.md

 If there was a timeout, just "Timeout" will be printed.
 Examples are provided below.

+Also, you can modify and use the Colorer and GraphEnc classes for your development purposes.

 ### Example:
 ```bash
 python3 reduction Benchmarks/graph.dot 3 z3 LIA --t-10